Philip Sassoon: The arts

 He was Chairman of the Trustees of the National Gallery from 1933 to 1935, and as Minister for Works in the 1930s he was responsible for embellishing many of London's monuments and parks.
+He was also a trustee of British School at Rome.
 As a collector Philip Sassoon was, like many of the Rothschilds, drawn mainly to the English and French 18th century, but he also collected contemporary artists such as John Singer Sargent and William Orpen.
 A Mamuluk glass mosque lamp, once belonging to Sassoon can be found in the collection of the Calouste Gulbenkian Museum in Lisbon, Portugal.

 Personal life

-Sassoon was said to have lived an openly homosexual life.
+Sassoon was said to have lived a homosexual life.
 According to a reviewer of a 2016 biography of Sassoon, "his personal life was something that he shut away from the world".
 There was only a single intimate letter among his personal papers, to "Jack", a travel companion.
 The reviewer adds, "despite his many gay and bisexual friends, away from 'bohemian circles' it was still a taboo subject (homosexual acts were illegal).
 Sassoon was consequently regarded as an enigmatic solitary figure".
 Another reviewer offered that, "His sexuality was central to his character and activities, but there is never any hint of sexual activity in the many memories of him".